adityaphasu/room-homepage-with-chatbot/README.md

-# Room homepage with IBM Watson Assistant
+<h1 align="center">Room homepage with IBM Watson Assistant<h1>

-A furniture store homepage that has IBM Watson integrated into it enables users to ask questions about information related to the store, such as furniture details, discounts, and purchase orders.
+<p align="center">A furniture store homepage that has IBM Watson integrated into it enables users to ask questions about information related to the store, such as furniture details, discounts, and purchase orders.<p>

 ## Table of Contents